What is Tableau?

 Tableau compared to other BI tools

-If you are considering purchasing Tableau or if within your organization end users are already ‘busy’ with Tableau, then it’s good that you make a thorough assessment.
-Independent research as Passionned Group’s Business Intelligence Tools Survey 2018 can help you.
-If you have any other BI solutions in-house, the Survey Tool can see at a glance where the functionality of the packages may or may not overlap.
-At almost 200 aspects, the various tools are compared with each other.
+If you’re considering purchasing Tableau or if your end users are already working with Tableau, then it’s good to make a thorough assessment.
+Independent research, like Passionned Group’s Business Intelligence Tools Survey, 2018 can help you.
+If you have any other BI solutions in-house, the Survey Tool can show you at a glance where the functionality of the packages may or may not overlap.
+The various tools are compared with each other on almost 200 aspects.
 This survey can be ordered through our website.

 Tableau offers a relatively transparent cost structure.
 But when purchasing large quantities of licenses, big discounts are possible.
-Would you want to purchase; you need to weigh out what you want to do with your existing BI solution(s) and what your future BI landscape should look like.
+If you’re considering a purchase, you need to consider what you want to do with your existing BI solution(s) and what your future BI landscape should look like.
 Please contact one of our experienced BI specialists.

 Tableau BI expertise

-Tableau BI is very user friendly for an end user, so why would you hire an expert?
-BI is more than quickly creating a report.
-It is getting acquainted with data and interpreting it correctly and visualizing it.
+Tableau BI is very user-friendly, so why would you hire an expert?
+BI is more than just quickly creating a report.
+It’s getting acquainted with data and interpreting it correctly and visualizing it.
 Our Tableau experts can bridge the gap between you along with the more traditional BI solutions, and Tableau.
-They provide a ‘kick’ in your organization when it comes to self-service BI.
+They can jump start your organization when it comes to self-service BI.